-1 The School has recently brought cleaning in-house, which mitigates against this risk.

-2.2.4.Over the next few years the School will adopt a risk-based approach to due diligence on suppliers, with a focus on those identified as carrying the greatest exposure to risk whether due to geographic area, industry sector, or supply chain complexity.
-Having completed this risk mapping, we will be able to identify our high-risk suppliers and implement due diligence procedures accordingly.
+- 2.2.4.The School has carried out due diligence on a number of suppliers identified as either being in a high risk sector, having a high risk supply chain and/or a contract of high value.
+The due diligence process includes completion of a risk assessment looking at industry/commodity risk; country risk; supply chain complexity risk; subcontracting risk and reputational damage. - 2.2.5.Over the next few years the School will continue to follow a risk-based approach to due diligence on suppliers, with a focus on those identified as carrying the greatest exposure to risk whether due to geographic area, industry sector, or supply chain complexity.